yogesh-studypad/cocos-docs/manual/framework/html5/facebook-sdk/api-reference/dialog.md

 - The Share Dialog for one-to-many sharing on Facebook.
 - The Message Dialog for sending messages to friends.
-- The Feed Dialog is a web-based dialog for sharing that works on all devices, even if people don't have the Facebook for iOS app or Facebook for Android app installed, at the expense of an optimum experience for people using your apps (compared to the Share Dialog).
+- The Feed Dialog, which is a web-based dialog for sharing that works on all devices, even if people don't have the Facebook for iOS app or Facebook for Android app installed, at the expense of an optimum experience for people using your apps (compared to the Share Dialog).

 ##Parameters